Anuj-Khadka/Kinmel/README.md

 - [Features](#features)
 - [Other Details](#other-details)

+## General Info
+Our ecommerce website project is a comprehensive platform that enables users to browse, filter, and purchase a wide range of products.
+With a user-friendly interface, customers can easily navigate through categories, and access detailed product information.
+The website offers robust filtering options, allowing users to refine their search based on various criteria.
+Additionally, we provide exceptional customer service, ensuring prompt assistance and addressing any queries or concerns.
+Each product has a dedicated details page, offering comprehensive descriptions, images, and customer reviews.
+Our goal is to deliver a seamless and satisfying online shopping experience for customers.

 ## Technologies
 Built using HTML, CSS, JavaScript, and React, our Todo App offers a seamless and intuitive task management experience.
 <p>